analythium/deps/README.md

 ...
 ```

+Use the `R_DEPS_PLATFORM` environment variable to define system
+dependencies (e.g. `"RPM"`) if not using an image where those are
+automatically resolved (like the `eddelbuettel/r2u`).

-Or simply use the `ghcr.io/analythium/deps:latest` as your parent image:
+You can simply use the `ghcr.io/analythium/deps:latest` as your parent
+image where the `deps-cli` is already installed:

 ``` dockerfile
 FROM ghcr.io/analythium/deps:latest